multiversx/mx-exchange-tools-sc/README.md

 From a single token: one ESDT transfer and the argument is the pair he wants to enter.
 Contract does 50% buy tokenA, 50% buy tokenB (if tokenA == ESDT transfer - no need to buy tokenA), Enter liquidity with results, Enter Farm with LP, Enter Metastaking if we have.

 #### claimRewardsForUsers - can be called by whitelisted addresses only (the service will call this):
 Will iterate over all the users and will iterate over all the positions of each user and claim rewards for it.
-Plus it needs to claim rewards from metabonding contract and claim rewards from fees collector.
+Plus it needs to claim rewards from fees collector.
 The contract calls each farm/staking/proxy-dex/metastaking with user_position and user_address as additional argument, always - as we claim in the name of the user all rewards - to get the boosted rewards as well.
 Because of this the autofarm contract, has to be whitelisted in each of the aforementioned contracts.

 We need a MAP of TokenID - Contract Address To claim Rewards